 The census date is the last date to withdraw from topics without incurring student contribution amounts, tuition fees or student services and amenities fees, which is the Friday of week 5 in each semester.
 In 2015, the census dates are:

 Census dates for all topics are published on the timetable or at the Census dates page.

-Other critical enrolment dates can be found on the Academic year dates page.
+Other critical enrolment dates can be found on the Critical enrolment dates page.

 You can enrol in additional topics, or change classes at any time until the last date to enrol.
 See Important dates you need to know above.

 If you wish to withdraw from a topic, you must do this before the census date to avoid incurring student contribution amounts, tuition fees and student services and amenities fees.
 Note: unregistering from a class does not withdraw you from a topic.

 The University must comply with Australian Government legislation in regard to census dates for topics and cannot make special provisions for students who have failed to enrol or withdraw on time.